sygmaprotocol/sygma-sdk/examples/evm-to-evm-fungible-transfer/README.md

 - Retrieves the fee required for the transfer from the SDK.
 - Builds the necessary approval transactions for the transfer and sends them using the Ethereum wallet.
 The approval transactions are required to authorize the transfer of ERC20 tokens.
 - Builds the final transfer transaction and sends it using the Ethereum wallet.

-## Faucet

-To get the test tokens needed for the transfer go to: `https://faucet-ui-stage.buildwithsygma.com/`.